 Areas of Interest

-- Ph.D. from Electrical Engineering, University of Notre Dame, IN, USA, 2004
+- Ph.D. in Electrical Engineering, University of Notre Dame, IN, USA, 2004

-- Ph.D. from Solid-State Electronics, Shanghai Institute of Microsystems and Information Technology, Chinese Academy of Sciences, 1999
+- Ph.D. in Solid-State Electronics, Shanghai Institute of Microsystems and Information Technology, Chinese Academy of Sciences, 1999

 - M.S.E in Applied Physics, Hefei University of Technology, Hefei, P.R.
 China, 1996